 In order to help us achieve and fulfill our mission, Possibilities House has implemented programs, procedures, and standards, to support our 5-point development plan.
 Each child has a Personal Life Plan, established to support their needs in each of the 5 following areas of Development.

-Many children come to us undernourished or generally in poor health.
-Our house parents are guided by our multidisciplinary team which includes a pediatrician, nutritionist, and dentist to ensure the children live healthy lives and form healthy habits.
-In their homes the children are learning to plan and even help prepare a healthy meal.
-Our children also enjoy regular exercise and sports programs to help them stay fit and strong.
+House parents are guided by a multidisciplinary team, including a pediatrician, nutritionist, and a dentist to ensure the children live healthy lives and form healthy habits.
+Children are learning daily to plan and help prepare healthy meals.
+They also enjoy regular exercise and extracurriculars to help them grow.

-The first step to helping children coming from trauma situations is to be placed in a secure, stable and loving environment.
-From there it takes time, patience, therapy and a lot of intentional emotional connection.
+The first step in helping children from hard places is to be in secure, stable, and loving environments.
+Time, patience, therapies, and intentional emotional connection are critical parts of the care each child needs.
 Our onsite psychologist works with each child to help overcome past traumas and establish healthy attachments.
-Our Social Worker assists the children in maintaining healthy connections with available family members and within the community.
-All of our staff receive ongoing training in Trauma Competent Care.
-With this in place, the children are able to overcome whatever experiences, traumas and abuses they have faced in the past and are preparing a healthy future.
+Social Workers assist the children in maintaining healthy connections with available family members and within the community.
+All of our staff receive ongoing training in Trauma Competent Care, and with this in place, children are able to overcome traumas they have faced in the past as they prepare for a healthy future.

-Each child needs to understand who they are and where they fit into their families, their community and in society in general.
-Our children attend public schools to allow for normal healthy friendships and authority figures outside of the home.
+It is important for their development for every child to understand their roles and who they are within their families, community, and society.
+While in our care, children attend public schools, allowing for healthy friendships and relationships with authority figures outside the home.
 Visits from local and international groups give them a broader exposure to the world around them.
-We teach them how to participate in the community, team sports, and church programs and even how to conduct themselves in a restaurant.
+They are taught how to participate in the community, team sports, and church programs.
 We want children to feel an interdependence, or ability to give and receive from the world around them.